-Keep in mind, that these profiles are meant as a starting point.
+These profiles are meant as a starting point.
 Feel free to tweak the parameters to suit your needs even better.
 This is especially true for layer height and speed.
 With large prints every additional mm/s reduces the time to print significantly.
 Small models with delicate details benefit from slow nozzle movements.